 Flex in the Deck

-From our experience on several longboards, we noticed that they come with loads of different flex rankings.
+As we have been experiencing longboarding on several longboards for years, we noticed that they come with loads of different flex rankings.
 There are multiple features influencing the flex of a board i.e. material used in the construction of it, concaveness, lamination, and obviously the length.
 Longboards usually have three types of flex ranks while each of them has its own applications.
-Also go through, How long do longboards last.

-We discovered the only admirable feature in soft flex longboards is their shock absorption ability.
+The only admirable feature we observed in soft flex longboards is their shock absorption ability.
 Other than that, it wobbles constantly, even at average speed.
 Hence, we only recommend this type of longboard for simple cruising and dancing stuff.
 In short, softness in the deck guarantees flexibility but you can never rely on their weight bearing ability.

 The Difference in Longboard Shapes

 As the name suggests, these boards can go in a single direction; forward.
-One of the most popular designs falls into the directional boards category in Pintail.
+We know many people who love always prefer to ride directional longboards.
+One of the most popular designs falls into the directional boards category is Pintail.
 Except for some anomaly, almost all longboards for cruising, carving, and downhill riding are directional.
 Here’s the diagram of a directional board.

 The directional ones are curved with an even design like the highlighted part of the image defines.

 Unlike directional boards, Twin symmetrical have decks designed symmetrically from both ends, which means they can be used either forward or backward.
-We recommend these boards for freestyle and freeride because they can do slides in straight angles, i.e., any angles between 0-180 degrees.
+We and those riders who have been using symmetrical boards for a long time recommend these boards for freestyle and freeride.
+The major reason is because they can do slides in straight angles, i.e., any angles between 0-180 degrees.
 For better understanding, see the image below;

 Best Drop-Deck Longboards